 - Fair Isle Tunisian Crochet: Step-by-Step Instructions and 16 Colorful Cowls, Sweaters, and More by Brenda Bourg is a great resource for people who want to get the Fair Isle knitting look while working in crochet.

 There are some great Tunisian crochet classes available online that allow you to take the craft further.
-One great example is Dora Ohrenstein's Craftsy class, Custom Fit Tunisian Crochet, a class that teaches you how to use the technique to get the right fit with clothing you make.
+One great example is Dora Ohrenstein's Craftsy class, Custom Fit Tunisian Crochet, a class that teaches you how to use the technique to get the right fit with the clothing you make.